-The joint editors welcome contributions from a wide range of disciplines and practices, for example, history, women’s studies, sociology, cultural studies, anthropology, geography, politics, social policy, social administration, museum studies, archive work, health studies, education, library and information services, community publishing, folklore, media studies, photography, broadcasting, nursing, social work, psychology, psychiatry, and in fact any area where the significance of orality, personal testimony and remembering is understood and valued.
+The joint editors welcome contributions from a wide range of disciplines and practices, for example: history, women’s studies, sociology, cultural studies, anthropology, geography, politics, social policy, social administration, museum studies, archive work, health studies, education, library and information services, community publishing, folklore, media studies, photography, broadcasting, nursing, social work, psychology, psychiatry, and in fact any area where the significance of orality, personal testimony and remembering is understood and valued.
 We welcome a variety of approaches from people from different countries and from different backgrounds.

 Oral History is published twice yearly in Spring (March) and Autumn (September) with a roughly three-month lead time.
 Articles should be submitted as early as possible to allow each issue to be planned in advance as circulation amongst the editors normally takes around twelve weeks.
-Final copy dates for contributions to both the Current British Work and International Work sections are the end of November (for the Spring issue) and the end of June (for the Autumn issue).
+Final copy dates for contributions to both the Current British Work and International Work sections are the beginning of November (for the Spring issue) and the beginning of June (for the Autumn issue).

 To facilitate the process of anonymous review, names should appear only on a separate front title sheet with the full title of the article.
 Joint author’s names should be given alphabetically.
 Authors must specify if they wish otherwise.